 - the minimal flowrate of water pump is limited to avoid too high-temperature differences in different sectors of the engine and local boiling of the cooling agent;

 - if the required torque of the engine is rapidly increased, DME immediately switches from Normal/ECO to High power mode.
 To speed up this process, the flowrate of the water pump is significantly increased (to 100 %) and the opening of the thermostat is forced (heating it up to 100 %).
-To avoid the possibility of local overheating, minimal power of the water pump is increased to 40 %.
+To avoid the possibility of local overheating, the minimal power of the water pump is increased to 40 %.

 DME create adaptation maps for the water pump, electrical fan, radiator, thermostat and it’s heating hubs.
 DME regularly tests the performance of these hubs.

-- driving evenly, with electrical fan practically turned off (its minimal power is 7 %), without heating of the thermostat the power of the water pump varies (its minimal power in Normal/ECO mode is 15 %), checking, whit what power the thermal balance is reached;
+- driving evenly, with electrical fan practically turned off (its minimal PWM is 7 %), without heating of the thermostat the power of the water pump varies (its minimal power in Normal/ECO mode is 15 %), checking, whit what power the thermal balance is reached;

 - driving evenly, with electro fan turned off, keeping unchanged flowrate of the water pump, the heating os the thermostat is changed and the impact of it is evaluated;